Order of Visit: High Point #9

 Bonus: The north side of the mountain was once owned by former U.S. Congressman, Charles H. Taylor (NC).
 In 2010, the Conservation Fund, an environmental non-profit, purchased 8,000 acres of land from Taylor.
 The fund then donated the 4.8 acres near the summit to the South Carolina Department of Natural Resources, and conveyed another 6,730 acres to the North Carolina Forest Service.

 Looking for a longer trek?
 The Foothills Trail extends in both directions from Sassafras Mountain.
-If you want a longer climb up, continue going north on Hwy 178 instead of turning right onto F. Van Clayton Hwy.
-After about a mile, you’ll find parking and the Laurel Valley trailhead adjacent to the bridge.
+If you want a longer climb up, continue north on Hwy 178 instead of turning right onto F. Van Clayton Hwy.
+After about one mile, you’ll find parking and the Laurel Valley trailhead adjacent to the bridge.
 The distance from this trailhead to the summit is a challenging 4.5 miles uphill (i.e., 9 miles roundtrip).

 Or you can even hike on the trail from the summit heading east as far as you want.
 The Foothills Trail is a 80-mile National Recreation Trail that runs through South Carolina’s upstate and parts of Western North Carolina (WNC).